Symphony No. 3 (Price)

 The Symphony No. 3 in C minor is a symphony for orchestra composed by Florence Price in 1938, and revised in 1940.
 The work was commissioned by the Works Progress Administration's Federal Music Project during the height of the Great Depression.
 It was first performed at the Detroit Institute of Arts on November 6, 1940, by the Michigan WPA Symphony Orchestra under the conductor Valter Poole.

 The composition is Price's third symphony, following her Symphony in E minor—the first symphony by a Black woman to be performed by a major American orchestra—and her lost Symphony No. 2.

 History

 Price started writing the symphony in the summer of 1938, but later revised the work prior to its 1940 premiere.
 In a letter dated October 22, 1940 to Frederick Schwass of the Michigan WPA Orchestra, Price stated,My dear Mr. Schwass:

 I have your letter of October 21.
 They Symphony No. 3 in C Minor was composed in the late summer of 1938, laid aside for a year and then revised.
 It is intended to be Negroid in character and expression.
 In it no attempt, however, has been made to project Negro music solely in the purely traditional manner.
 None of the themes are adaptations or derivations of folk songs.

-The intention behind the writing of this work was a not too deliberate attempt to picture a corss section of present-day Negro life and thought with its heritage of that which is past, paralleled, or influenced by concepts of the present day.On September 18 1941, Price wrote her final letter to conductor Sergei Koussevitzky, where she described the symphony once again:I have a symphony in which I tried to portray a cross section of Negro life and psychology as it is today, influenced by urban life north of the Mason and Dixon line.
+The intention behind the writing of this work was a not too deliberate attempt to picture a cross-section of present-day Negro life and thought with its heritage of that which is past, paralleled, or influenced by concepts of the present day.On September 18 1941, Price wrote her final letter to conductor Sergei Koussevitzky, where she described the symphony once again:I have a symphony in which I tried to portray a cross section of Negro life and psychology as it is today, influenced by urban life north of the Mason and Dixon line.
 It is not 'program' music.
 I merely had in mind the life and music of the Negro of today and for that reason treated my themes in a manner difference from what I would have done if I had centered my attention upon the religious themes of the antebellum days, or yet the ragtime and jazz that followed; rather a fusion of these, colored by present cultural influences.